jhpyle/docassemble/_docs/objects.md

 should only be used if the item value is computed, not posed to the user as a question.

+<a name="DADict.slice"></a>The `.slice()` method of the `DADict`
+returns a [shallow copy] of the dictionary with a subset of the original key/value pairs.
+It can be called in one of two ways.
+If you give it a single positional parameter, where that parameter is a function, the function will be applied to the value of the key/value pair and if the result is true, the key/value pair will be included, and if it is false, the key/value pair will be excluded.
+For example, if you have a [`DADict`] called `parties` where the values are [`Individual`] objects, you can take a "slice" of the dictionary that consists only of individuals who are 18 or older:

+{% highlight python %}
+adults = parties.slice(lambda y: y.age_in_years() >= 18)
+{% endhighlight %}

+If the values of a `DADict` are plain text phone numbers, this will return a version of the `DADict` where the phone numbers are valid:

+{% highlight python %}
+good_numbers = phone_numbers.slice(phone_number_is_valid)
+{% endhighlight %}

+This uses the [`phone_number_is_valid()`] function.

+The second way to call the `.slice()` method is to give it one or more keys as positional parameters.
+For example, if you have a `DADict` called `income` where the keys are types of income and the values represent the amount of income in that category, you can use `.slice()` to get a dictionary that only contains particular keys of the original dictionary:

+{% highlight python %}
+earnings = sum(income.slice('employment', 'self-employment').values())
+{% endhighlight %}

 ## <a name="DAOrderedDict"></a>DAOrderedDict

 The `DAOrderedDict` is just like the `DADict`, except it is based on a